aumel/meteor-security-acl/README.md

 In Meteor, the basic approaches are:

 * *using business methods*: Each `comment` instance keeps a reference to all users who have access to it.
 To do this, you implement a collection in MongoDB with those references and the methods to retrieve informations.
+You can eventually use this approach with allow/deny rules.
 * *using roles*: You use a role manager package and you add a role for each `comment` instance (ROLE_COMMENT_1, ROLE_COMMENT_2, ...).

 Those approaches are correct.
 However, there are several concerns about them: